-The Budget 2019-2020 has been developed as a service based budgeting framework.
+The Budget 2019 - 2020 has been developed as a service-based budgeting framework.
 It identifies the resource requirements to provide a set level of service.

-Key factors which have informed the Budget development include:
+Key factors that have informed the Budget development include:

-- Keeping Councils reliance on rating revenues to less than 50 percent of total revenues. - IPART approved increase of 2.70 percent - Water, Sewer and Waste Rates and Annual Charges are set to recover reasonable costs.
+- Keeping Council's reliance on rating revenues to less than 50% of total revenues - IPART approved increase of 2.70 per cent - Water, Sewer and Waste Rates and Annual Charges are set to recover reasonable costs